droglenc/NCMTH207/resources/Syllabus-Current.md

 ### Quizzes
 A one-hour quiz will be given approximately one week after the completion of [a module](../modules/){:target="_blank"}.
 Approximate dates for the quizzes are on the [Dates page](Dates-Current){:target="_blank"}.
 Make-up quizzes will be provided only if you have a fixed commitment of sufficient importance that was set before the beginning of the semester or a verifiable medical condition.
 You will not be allowed to take a missed quiz without my prior approval.
 The final quiz will not be given early.
 Your two highest quiz grades will be "worth more" and your two lowest quiz grades will be "worth less" in your final grade (see [grading table](#grading)).

 ### Homework
 Several homework assignments will be assigned per [module](../modules/){:target="_blank"}. **PRINTED** homework assignments are **due at the beginning of the class period on the assigned due date** (announced in class and on the [Dates page](Dates-Current){:target="_blank"}).
 Assignments not handed in at the beginning of the class period will be considered late.
 Late assignments will not be accepted.
 The lowest approximately 20% of homework grades will be excluded when computing your overall grade.

-Each homework assigment is worth 10 points and will be graded in two parts.
+Each homework assignment is worth 10 points and will be graded in two parts.
 The first part is an assessment of completeness and formatting (each assignment should follow [the expectations outlined here](hwformat){:target="_blank"}) according to the following rubric.

 <div class="container-fluid">
   <table class="table table-bordered">